-It may look like there are still a lot of industries that are not selling digital products and never will be because what people are paying for exists in the offline world.
-But with the inventions that pop up around the world and sincere intention to make the life of your customers better you can always offer more.
-That was the case with our customer – Budlex – a real estate investment and development company.
+It may seem like there are still a lot of industries that don’t sell, and never will sell, digital products because their customers are paying, for products that exist in the real world.
+But with so many inventions popping up around the world and the desire to make customers’ lives easier, there’s always more to be done.
+Such was the case with our client Budlex, a real estate developer.

-Budlex is a polish developer that has been on the market for more than 30 years.
-Their projects are regularly singled out and awarded in architectural competitions.
-With the IoT solutions flooding our lives they figured out that besides creating spaces where we can live, they can also use the technology to make our lives easier.
-The idea was to install smart meters in all the apartments and create a mobile app for the tenants so they can check the usage in real-time.
+Budlex is a Polish real estate developer that has been on the market for over 30 years.
+Their projects are regularly awarded in architectural competitions.
+With IoT solutions flooding our lives, they figured that in addition to creating places to live, they could also make our lives easier through technology.
+The goal was to install smart meters in apartments and create a mobile app so residents could check their utility usage in real time.

-Because the meters were already installed there was no way to decide what hardware we would like to use.
-And if you read our previous case study you may remember that connecting your software to the hardware may be problematic if you did not check the hardware capabilities at first.
-It was good that we already have experience with problems like that so we were not afraid to risk working on the app.
+Since the meters were already installed when the customer approached us, we had no way to decide what hardware we would work with.
+If you’ve read our previous case study, you may remember that combining hardware with software can be problematic if you don’t check its capabilities first.
+Fortunately, we already had experience with this type of problem, so we were not afraid to take the risk of working on the application.

 Lack of documentation